 The surname Biddinhan was first found in Herefordshire at Bodenham, a parish, and anciently a market-town, in the union of Leominster, hundred of Broxash situated on a bend in the River Lugg, about seven miles south of Leominster.
 The place name dates back to the Domesday Book of 1086 where it was first listed as Bodeham and literally meant "homestead or river-bend of land or a man called Boda," from the Old English personal name + "hamm."
 Hugh de Bodenham, Lord of Bodenham, grandfather of Roger who lived in the reign of Henry III is the ancestor of the family.

-Important Dates for the Biddinhan family
+Early History of the Biddinhan family

 This web page shows only a small excerpt of our Biddinhan research.
 Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Biddinhan History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Biddinhan has been recorded under many different variations, including Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.